 At Elmgrove Primary School and Nursery, we believe that being a values-led and Rights Respecting School underpins our whole school policy.
 These promote positive behaviour and develop successful and responsible citizens for the future.
 In the world around them, children see many different examples of how people behave.
-We have a responsibility to help children understand that they have choices about how to behave and help them to develop the strategies to make appropriate choices.
+We have a responsibility to help children understand that they have choices about how to behave and help them to develop the strategies to make appropriate choices whether this be in person or online.
+We do this through the way in which we model and celebrate positive behaviour in school, and through teaching about appropriate behaviours online and ensuring we conduct ourselves safely and in accordance with our values when using the internet.
 Children learn by example.
 Teachers and parents have a responsibility in setting a good example as well as ensuring that the rules are followed.